fastlane/fastlane/README.md

 - Be so nice, and provide new screenshots with every App Store update.
 Your customers deserve it
 - You realise, there is a spelling mistake in one of the screens?
 Well, just correct it and re-run the script.
 - You get a great overview of all your screens, running on all available simulators without the need to manually start it hundreds of times
+- Easy verification that localizations fit into labels on all screen dimensions
+- Easy verification for translators (without an iDevice) that translations do make sense in real App context

 ###Why use ```snapshot``` instead of....